-Microsoft aims for a 14 day deliver turn around and from what I hear, they manage to do just that.
+Microsoft aims for a 14 day turn around and from what I hear, they manage to do just that.
 My controller was among the first batch that they made, so my wait time was a bit different.
 The controller arrives in all white box that opens from the top.
 It’s as if Microsoft expects someone to propose to their significant other with an engraved “Will you marry me?”
 Or they know that people will put the controller on display.
-Hopefully it’s both.
+Hopefully, it’s both.

 The Xbox Design Lab controller is based on the Xbox One S controller, meaning you’re getting Microsoft’s latest hardware upgrades.
 Microsoft has improved wireless reception and added support for Bluetooth.
-It’s also flattened the design and added some texture to portion of the controller that digs into your palms.
+It’s also flattened the design and added some texture to a portion of the controller that digs into your palms.

 One thing that it doesn’t do is improve your gameplay.
 It’s not like the Xbox Elite Wireless Controller, which ironically doesn’t have Bluetooth and can’t be customized.